 However, there is a chance of side effects such as Clostridium difficile-associated diarrhea.
 It is important to note the possible benefit of taking probiotics when treating Lyme disease.
 In one study, probiotic use significantly reduced the risk of developing C. diff by 60.5%.
 Other steps include measures of blood counts, chemistries, and liver function tests.

+What are treatments for lyme disease?
 In some cases, a specialist might be advised.
 Remember choosing a treatment option should be a shared decision between physicians and their patients; also there should be regular follow-up visits to reassess a patient’s response to treatment.

 - Bron GM, Fernandez MDP, Larson SR, et al. Context matters: Contrasting behavioral and residential risk factors for Lyme disease between high-incidence states in the Northeastern and Midwestern United States.
 Ticks Tick Borne Dis.
 2020;11(6):101515.